 The original is double this and calls for 6 bananas and an 8 oz can of drained pineapple.
-My version uses 2 very large bananas and kept the full 8 oz can of pineapple, so there’s a higher ratio of pineapple and more pineapple flavor.
-Sometimes I’ll use half of 20 oz can of drained pineapple which gives it even more pineapple flavor.
+My version uses 2 very large bananas and 8 oz can of pineapple, so there's a higher ratio of pineapple and more pineapple flavor.
+Sometimes I'll use half of 20 oz can of drained pineapple which gives it even more pineapple flavor.
 Apparently with this recipe you can do what you want with the pineapple.

 - 2 large eggs

-- 8 oz can crushed pineapple, very well drained (or half of a 20 oz)
+- 8 oz can crushed pineapple, well drained

 - Preheat oven to 325 degrees F. Grease a 9x5 inch metal loaf pan and line with a strip of parchment if desired.